pierrebai/dak/any_op/Readme.md

          // Return an empty result if no overload matches. if (pos == ops.end())
             return std::any();
-         // Call the matching overload.
+         // Otherwise call the matching overload.
          return pos->second(extra_args..., args...);
       }
    };